myersm0/WordFrequencyDistributions.jl/README.md

 # WordFrequencyDistributions
 A Julia implementation of some of the techniques for estimating and analyzing word frequency statistics, from R. Harald Baayen's book _Word Frequency Distributions_ (Springer, 1996).

-Operations center around the `Corpus` struct, which was designed to provide balanced performance over a range of operations that the book discusses:
+Operations center around the `Corpus` struct, which was designed to provide excellent performance over a range of operations that the book discusses.
-- Initializing a `Corpus` from a `Vector{String}`, including calculation of the frequency counts for each word in its vocabulary
-- Subsetting or sampling a `Corpus` to capture its frequency characteristics only within a certain range or over a random set of indices

 A `Corpus` may be a single text (the text of a novel, for example) or a collection of documents.
 However, in either case, the words are simply stored as a single homogenous entity, and the document divisions (if any) are not recoverable or of interest.

-Function and field names were chosen as a compromise between fidelity to Baayen's notation in the book, and the goal of having a sensible, consistent interface to all the functions.
-The main exception is where the book names something like `V(N)` (the size of the vocabulary in a corpus of N words), in this package I implement that as `V(c::Corpus)`, where the corpus `c` encapsulates `N`.
+Function and field names were chosen as a compromise between fidelity to Baayen's notation in the book, and the goal of having a nice, consistent interface to all the functions.
+The main exception is where the book names something like `V(N)` (the size of the vocabulary in a corpus of N words); in this package, I implement that as `V(c::Corpus)`, where the corpus `c` encapsulates `N`, among other things.
 To evaluate `V()` on a smaller sample, such as on the first 1000 words of `c`, you would subset your corpus like this:
 ```
 smaller_corpus = c[1:1000]
 V(smaller_corpus)